cubny/lite-reader/README.md

 INSTALL
 --------
-1. clone/download the whole project
-2. rename app/db/agg.db.sample to app/db/agg.db and make it writable for the webserver
+1. git clone or download
 3. make public/cache writable for the webserver
+4. make var writable for the webserver
 4. modify RewriteBase in .htaccess

 that's it, enjoy a very lite and minimal feed aggregator: the lite-reader